LouminAIre-PS/MASTER/README.md

 Universal Comprehension: With a clear and straightforward syntax, LouminAIre-PS aims to be easily understood by users across cultures and educational levels.

 Getting Started:
-To get started with LouminAIre-PS, follow the installation instructions and refer to the documentation available in the repository.
-The documentation provides detailed information on the language syntax, core concepts, and examples to help you write LouminAIre-PS code effectively.
+# placeholder "To get started with LouminAIre-PS, follow the installation instructions and refer to the documentation available in the repository.
+The documentation provides detailed information on the language syntax, core concepts, and examples to help you write LouminAIre-PS code effectively."

 Contributing:
 Contributions to LouminAIre-PS are welcome!
 Whether you want to report a bug, suggest an improvement, or contribute code, please refer to our guidelines for contributing.
 Together, we can make LouminAIre-PS even better.